On the Ollivier-Poulin-Zurek definition of objectivity: Introduction

-Before proceeding, it is necessary to state an underlying assumption: that minimal quantum theory applies universally.
-This universality assumption is clearly required if minimal quantum theory is to be an ``ultimate theory that needs no modifications to account for the emergence of the classical''; hence it is taken to be uncontroversial in the current context.
-The assumption that minimal quantum theory applies universally has two immediate consequences that will be made use of below.
+It is also necessary to state explicitly an underlying assumption: that minimal quantum theory applies universally.
+This universality assumption is clearly required if minimal quantum theory is to be an ``ultimate theory that needs no modifications to account for the emergence of the classical'' and is taken to be uncontroversial in the current context.
+The assumption that minimal quantum theory applies universally has two immediate consequences.
 First, all \textit{physical} systems are quantum systems, and all \textit{physical} states are quantum states; there are no \textit{intrinsically} classical physical systems, and hence no systems for which classical objectivity can fairly be assumed \textit{a priori}.
-Observers may treat the environment, each other, or their items of apparatus as classical systems, as Bohr \cite{bohr:28} insisted they must, but doing so is an approximation, and does not make them classical systems.
+Quantum theoretic specifications of systems are, therefore, taken to be ontologically definitive; any ``emergence'' of classically must be accounted for fully and completely within quantum theory.
+Observers may treat the environment, each other, or their items of apparatus as classical systems, as \cite{bohr:28} insisted they must, but doing so is either an approximation or simply an error; no classical specification is ontologically definitive, and describing a system classically does not make it classical.
 Second, the quantum-mechanical formalism applies, \textit{mutatis mutandis}, to \textit{all} physical systems.
-It applies, in particular, to macroscopic laboratory apparatus, to the general environment, and as Everett \cite{everett:57} insisted, to the universe as a whole.
+It applies, in particular, to macroscopic laboratory apparatus, to the general environment, to observers, and as \cite{everett:57} insisted, to the universe as a whole.